bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-01/index.md

 Because a significance level is not given, we will specify $$\alpha = 0.05$$.

-To calculate the observed statistic and the p-value, we will create simulated datasets having the same sample size as ours, where the true proportion of those who favor legalization is 0.50, the null value.
-This will give us a null distribution, from which we can calculate the % of samples with proportions as or more extreme (in either direction from the null value) than our observed proportion.
+To calculate the null distribution and the p-value, we will create simulated datasets having the same sample size as ours, where the true proportion of those who favor legalization is 0.50, the null value.
+Using this null distribution, we can calculate the % of samples with proportions as or more extreme (in either direction from the null value) than our observed proportion.

 ```
 * Simulate the null distribution of a single proportion, 5000 samples;
-%sim_1freq(
+%sim_1prop(
     ds = gss2010,
     dovar = grass,
     usevalue = 1,